 What is ESG?

-of executives are focused on ESG in their organisations.
+of executives are focused on ESG in their organizations.

 worry that embedding these goals into transformation plans will impact commitments to sustainability objectives.